Cyclostone/Customer_Churn_Prediction_App/README.md

 # Customer Churn Prediction

-A machine learning-powered application for predicting customer churn using a pre-trained model.
+A machine learning-powered application for predicting customer churn using a custom-trained model.
 This project demonstrates the efficient use of serialized model components to enhance reusability and deployment, offering an interactive interface via Streamlit for real-time predictions.

 ---